Independent restaurant owner.

 Running hard in the wrong direction is expensive.

-Often, income improves not because you are working harder - but because you have stopped leaking.
+Often, income improves not because you are working harder - but because you have stopped leaking energy.

 None of it happens dramatically....I know that.
 It happens gradually, and over time those small decisions create a situation you didn’t consciously choose.